Research

 Thomas.
 V. M. 2023.
 Electric Vehicles and Low Carbon Fuels: How much do they reduce emissions?
 OR/MS Today.
 Member Insights.
 February 21. https://doi.org/10.1287/orms.2023.01.08

-Current Methods for Life Cycle Analysis for Low Carbon Transportation Fuels in the United States, an ad hoc committee of the National Academies of Sciences, Engineering and Medicine.
+Current Methods for Life Cycle Analysis for Low Carbon Transportation Fuels in the United States, National Academies of Sciences, Engineering, and Medicine.
+Washington, DC: The National Academies Press.
 2022.